lovesegfault/genesis/README.md

 you want the algorithm to evolve towards.
 If not specified, the input will be assumed to be stdin.

+There are some sample texts in the [samples](./samples) folder for you to start playing with.

 ## limitations
 The most expensive operation is the distance computation between a chromosome's solution and the goal text, which here is the hamming distance.
 In order to